If you sign up to Revolut after the launch of our Irish branch, this version of the our terms applies to you.

 - providing your Revolut Card number and other details to a trade or service provider and authenticating this payment using a 3D Secure method.
 This is a step you will have to take when buying online using your Revolut Card if a trade or service provider has implemented this method.
 If they have, a window will pop up on the trade or service provider’s website asking you to verify the payment and you will receive a push notification to your Revolut app.
 You will have to open your app and confirm the transaction to complete the payment.

 When you use your Revolut Card to make a withdrawal from an ATM or make a payment (for example, in a shop or restaurant), we will consider the payment to be authorised by you unless:

-Sometimes we might charge you a fee for making withdrawals.
-You can read about these fees in our Fees page.
+We might charge you a fee for making withdrawals.
+You can read about these fees on our Fees page.

 We are not responsible for losses where payments are returned in a different currency

 Sometimes, money you've asked us to transfer to someone is not paid into their account and is returned to us.
 If we had to carry out a currency exchange when we sent the payment, and can show that we did everything right, when we return the money to you we will return it in the converted currency or convert it back to the original currency.
 This means that the amount you receive back into your account might be less or more depending on the currency conversion rate at the time of return.
 We would not be responsible for any losses that this causes you.

 TAKE CARE ENTERING THE DETAILS OF THE PERSON YOU WANT TO PAY